 L’ÎSLE-SUR-LA-SORGUE “the island city.”
 Early inhabitants lived off crawfishing, silk and paper industries used the great water wheels (of which there are many and still in working condition) for manufacturing these products.
 There are many waterside cafés and restaurants, all within walking distance of each other.
 Antique lovers and art collectors will be gratified by the nearly 300 permanent antique dealers and second hand shops here.
 The market features ceramics, Provencal fabrics, quilts, linen, kitchen and garden ware, paintings.”
 The people are friendly and helpful and the sellers come from all over Europe and North Africa.

 Hotels (two four-star and one 5-star)

-Guided tour of Avignon, Papal Palace, old synagogue
+Guided tour of Avignon, Papal Palace, old synagogue in Avignon

 Guided tour of Church of St. Trophime and immediate area in Arles